 George specialises in advising national and regional housebuilders from the point at which a new site is first identified, through negotiating heads of terms, assisting in guiding the structure of the transaction and preparing and negotiating the site acquisition documentation.

 With substantial experience in relation to mixed use development, George is able to give holistic advice to his clients where they are taking a residential phase of a mixed use scheme or selling any commercial elements of large scale residential led schemes.

-Acted for a national housebuilder in the acquisition of a site in multiple ownerships where one owner was an educational establishment and three other owners were commercial operators.
-The overall value of the site was £16 million.
-Whilst the site had been marketed for sale as a whole the parties were separately represented in the sale.
+- Acting for a national housebuilder on the acquisition of a site in multiple ownerships where one owner was an educational establishment and three other owners were commercial operators.
+The overall value of the site was £16m.
+Whilst the site had been marketed for sale as a whole, the parties were separately represented in the sale.
 This necessitated the negotiation of multiple sets of transaction documents which needed to ensure that the individual land areas (whilst separately negotiated) could be developed as one site and involved procuring the surrender of various rights of way between the sites and the release of restrictive covenants.